Is Niacinamide Good for Oily Skin? (2026)

 • Evening routine.
 Use after cleansing and before heavier creams or treatments.

 • Layering.
-Niacinamide can be layered with most other skincare ingredients, but always patch test new combinations.
+Niacinamide can be layered with most other skincare ingredients; however, always perform a patch test on new combinations.

 Beware of side effects